smartcontractkit/documentation/docs/Data Provider Nodes/data-provider-nodes.md

 Data provider nodes allow customizable, on-demand API calls and the ability to deliver different data points on each request.
 This enables use cases where each requestor requires a different piece of data.

+> 🚧 Using single provider data nodes on production networks
+>
+> When running an application on production networks, it is recommended to use nodes that make use of multiple data providers.
+Using a single source provider runs the risk of using incorrect data should the provider experience an issue.

 # Data Provider Nodes List

 | Data Category      | Name                                                                                                                        | Supported Blockchains                        |